To study the preparation and analysis of pedigree chart.

 - In recessive autosomal disorder, the defective gene is recessive and might express the disorder simplest in homozygous condition, that is, when a character has the equal pair of defective recessive alleles.

 - Hence someone inherits a recessive autosomal disorder simplest if she or he gets the defective allele from both the dad and mom at some point of reproduction.

 - Examples of such disorders might include thalassemia, sickle cell anaemia, etc.

 - Students come to know about the different traits and related disorders.

-- Students understands how to make pedigree chart for particular autosomal or sex-linked disorders.
+- Students understand how to make a pedigree chart for particular autosomal or sex-linked disorders.